Top 3 Android Calling Card Apps

 • Viber – With 40 million users, Viber allows you to send texts and call anyone in the world.
 You can call other Viber account holders free of charge on the service.
 Another attractive aspect of the software is the lack of advertisements when in use.
 There are some issues at present however with the lack of landscape support for some devices.

-• Fring – If you have a group of friends that like to have group video chats then Fring is a popular choice.
-One of Fring’s better features is the fact that the software allows four friends on one screen at any one time and also offers free live text chat to other Fring users, although it has to be noted that some users reported issues with video appearing upside down when in use until a recent patch.
+• Fring – If you have a circle of friends that like to have group video chats then Fring is a popular choice.
+One of Fring’s better features is the fact that the software allows four friends on one screen at any one time and also offers free live text chat to other Fring users, although it has to be noted that some users reported issues with video feeds appearing upside down when in use, until a recent patch.

 So which calling app is best for me?